EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstManager.md

 4. to create a new cube gameobject
 5. to place this new cube in the position (random x, random y, random z)

-First we create some variables outside of our for loop that will hold the current x, y, z values in every iteration of the for loop as well as a variable for the position and a counter for the cube naming.
+First we create some variables outside of our for loop that will hold the current x, y, z values in every iteration of the for loop as well as a Vector3 variable for the position.
 ```
 public void GenerateRandomCubes()
 {